 {short description of image}

 These photos were made during visits in 1992 and 1997.
 In some cases the photos have been digitally edited to remove modern factory or other buildings that detract from the scene as it was in 1854.
-To obtain prints or high quality digital versions please write to us at Xenophon or leave a note at our guestbook.
-Please also contact us for information about future trips to Sevastopol and Crimea.
 To return to the Xenophon main page please click here.